Marine initiatives planned for April 2024 – April 2026

 Description

-The proposed regulatory changes are intended to improve the ability to identify the owners of pleasure craft in Canada.
-The proposed changes would help with search and rescue operations, and compliance and enforcement of the Small Vessel Regulations.
+The proposed regulations are intended to improve the ability to identify the owners of pleasure craft in Canada.
+The proposed regulations would help with search and rescue operations, and compliance and enforcement of the Small Vessel Regulations.
 It would also support the enforcement of the Wrecked, Abandoned and Hazardous Vessels Act under the Oceans Protection Plan.
 The Wrecked, Abandoned and Hazardous Vessels Act seeks to hold vessel owners accountable for abandoning vessels in the water, which causes environmental and safety hazards.

 • Eliminate lifetime pleasure craft licences by bringing them into a five-year validity period;